Turkey strikes Kurdish militant targets in Iraq and Syria following deadly attack on defense company

 Putin offered condolences.
 A U.S. Embassy statement said Washington “strongly condemns today’s terrorist attack."

 TUSAS designs, manufactures and assembles civilian and military aircraft, unmanned aerial vehicles and other defense industry and space systems.
-Its UAVs have been instrumental in Turkey gaining an upper hand in its fight against Kurdish militants both on its own territory and across the border in Iraq.
+Its UAVs have been instrumental in Turkey gaining an upper hand in its fight against Kurdish militants.

 The attack occurred a day after the leader of Turkey's far-right nationalist party that's allied with Erdogan raised the possibility that the PKK's imprisoned leader could be granted parole if he renounces violence and disbands his organization.